 We offer financial aid by packaging public and private funding options to those who qualify, in select Continuing Education courses and programs.
 Additional opportunities for financial support include partial payment options through Nelnet Business Solutions and tuition waivers for those who qualify.
 Resources outside of CCBC may also be available through employer/sponsor paid tuition, the Department of Rehabilitation Services (DORS), and your local office of workforce development.

-Prospective students should contact Katie York at firstname.lastname@example.org prior to registration.
+Prospective students must contact Katie York at email@example.com prior to registration.

-Students must be 18 years or older and possess a high school diploma or GED.
+Students must be 16 years or older.
 Students must also be computer literate and have reliable Internet access throughout the program.